What is Gordon Growth Model?

 For example, if a company’s shares are trading at $100 per share and a minimum required rate of return of 10% (r) with plans to issue a $4.00 dividend per share (DPS) next year, which is expected to increase by 5% annually (g).

-• Value Per Share = $80.00
+- Value Per Share = $4.00 ÷ (10.0% – 5.0%) = $80.00

-In our example, the share price of the company is overpriced by 25% ($100 vs $85).
+Given the output, the key takeaway here is that the share price of the company is implied to be overpriced by approximately 25.0% ($100 vs. $85).

 DCF Terminal Value Calculation – Growth in Perpetuity Approach

-Often referred to as the “Growth in Perpetuity Approach” in DCF analyses, another use-case of the Gordon Growth Model is to calculate the terminal value of a company at the end of the stage-one cash flow projection period.
+Often referred to as the “Growth in Perpetuity Approach” in DCF analyses, another use-case of the Gordon Growth Model is to calculate the terminal value (TV) of a company at the end of the stage-one cash flow projection period.

 To calculate the terminal value, a perpetual growth rate assumption is attached for the forecasted cash flows beyond the initial forecast period.